Bonecutter donation assists Kiwanis with books for kids - Morrow County Sentinel

-CHESTERVILLE — The Mount Gilead Kiwanis Club and local business owners are teaming up to put books in the hands of Morrow County children.
+CHESTERVILLE — The Mount Gilead Kiwanis Club and a local business owner are teaming up to put books in the hands of Morrow County children.

 To date the club has helped 500 youngsters get books through the Dolly Parton Imagination Library.